 Only With The Heart

-"Only With The Heart" will be released on December 11th.
-Please click on the "accept" button to reveal the Spotify pre-save widget, then you can have it delivered to your door on the 11th.
+"Only With The Heart" - released December 11th 2020.
 This is a song from a bigger project - a full 2 Act, 14 song stage Musical based on “The Little Prince” by Saint-Exupéry, for which I’ve written the music.

 Live at Ty Blues